puppetlabs/puppet-docs/source/puppet/3.7/reference/environments_configuring.markdown

 [(See also: Full description of `environment_timeout` setting.)](/references/3.7.latest/configuration.html#environmenttimeout)

-How long the Puppet master should cache the data it loads from an environment. **For performance reasons, we recommend changing this setting.**
+How long the Puppet master should cache the data it loads from an environment.
+For performance reasons, we recommend changing this setting once you have a mature code deployment process.

-The value defaults to `0` (caching disabled), which lowers the performance of your Puppet master but makes it easy for new users to deploy updated Puppet code.
+This setting defaults to `0` (caching disabled), which lowers the performance of your Puppet master but makes it easy for new users to deploy updated Puppet code.

 > **Note:** This default changed in Puppet 3.7.5.
 In 3.7.0 through 3.7.4, it was `3m`.

-For best performance, you should set `environment_timeout = unlimited` in puppet.conf, and explicitly refresh your Puppet master every time you deploy updated code.
+For best performance, you should:

+* Set `environment_timeout = unlimited` in puppet.conf.
+* Change your code deployment process to refresh the Puppet master whenever you deploy updated code.
+(For example, set a `postrun` command in your r10k config or add a step to your CI job.)
     * With Puppet Server, refresh environments by [calling the `environment-cache` API endpoint.][environment-cache] You may need to allow access in [puppetserver.conf][]'s `puppet-admin` section.
     * With a Rack Puppet master, restart the web server or the application server.
 Passenger lets you touch a `restart.txt` file to refresh an application without restarting Apache; see the Passenger docs for details.

 This setting can be overridden per-environment in [environment.conf][], but most users should avoid doing that.